 Arbitration applies whenever there is a Claim between you and us.
 If a third party is also involved in a Claim between you and us, then the Claim will be decided with respect to the third party in arbitration as well, and it must be named as a party in accordance with the rules of procedure governing the arbitration.
 No award or relief will be granted by the arbitrator except on behalf of, or against, a named party.
-For purposes of arbitration, "you" includes any person who is listed on your account, and "we" includes JPMorgan Chase Bank, N.A., all its affiliates, and all third parties who are regarded as agents or representatives of ours in connection with a Claim.
+For purposes of arbitration, "you" includes any person who is listed on your account or claims a right or interest in your account, and "we" and "us" includes JPMorgan Chase Bank, N.A., all its affiliates, third-party beneficiaries of this agreement and all third parties who are regarded as agents or representatives of ours in connection with a Claim.
 (If we assign your account to an unaffiliated third party, then "we" includes that third party.)
 The arbitration may not be consolidated with any other arbitration proceeding.